[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 • Be sure to test each conditional expression to ensure it works as intended.

-Flexible configurations that adapt to different environments, requirements, and/or scenarios are possible with conditional expressions.
+Conditional expressions allow flexible configurations that adapt to different environments, requirements, and/or scenarios.
 Terraform’s ternary operator is the main way to apply conditional logic.
 Ternary operators used on variables are helpful for setting default and invalid values.

 Conditional expressions combined with count and for_each offer the ability to control whether a resource is created, and how many instances of a resource to create.
 They also allow for filtering data and configuring specific resource attributes.